top of page

 “SHIT!”
 Puff…puff.
 “GET UP THE BANK…!”

-I have five seconds.
+I maybe have five seconds.

 XXX

-The canyon narrows as it enters the last few hundred yards above the boats; the wave responds by getting bigger.
+The canyon narrows substantially as it enters the last few hundred yards above these boats.
+The wave responds by getting bigger.
 Much bigger.
 Shay’s glance is drawn upstream.
 Something is speaking to her.
-There is a presence over Lorna’s head.
-Towering, dark, alive.
-The wave of mud approaches.
+Strangely, the usually placid blue-green eddy is pulsing.

 “Flash Floooooood!!!”

 The rafts are now wildly bucking in the raging tsunami.
-Shay screams over the roar, “what do I do what do I do?”
+Shay screams over the roar, “WHAT DO I DO WHAT DO I DO?”

-“Cut ’em!” echoes from the cliffs.
+“CUT ‘EM!” echoes from the cliffs.

 XXX